 Livestock Price Insurance

-WLPIP is built on the experience and expertise Alberta has gained since initiating livestock price insurance in 2009.
+LPI is built on the experience and expertise Alberta has gained since initiating livestock price insurance in 2009.
 In 2012, all four western provinces with the federal government analyzed the potential for expanding the program to all Western producers.
 It was determined all Western producers would benefit from access to this risk management program and there were considerable cost savings and efficiencies to be gained by expanding Alberta’s existing program to the other provinces.

-Agriculture Financial Services Corporation (AFSC) administers the Western Livestock Price Insurance Program for the province of Alberta.
+Agriculture Financial Services Corporation (AFSC) administers the Livestock Price Insurance for the province of Alberta.
 AFSC staff can guide you through the program’s benefits and help you pick the coverage that is best for your risk tolerance and financial goals.

 Every type of beef operation faces price, basis and currency risk, however based on the product being produced and marketed the producer is impacted differently by each.Learn More